Sign to commemorate King’s 1962 speech in city - NewsBreak

 Monday’s celebration is set to start at 10 a.m. and will include an audio excerpt from King’s speech at the gym, as well as speakers reflecting on the progress made during the past six days in achieving racial equality and the challenges that remain, City Communications, Marketing and Public Relations Director Kirk Brown said Wednesday in a news release.

-King was originally from Atlanta but in the mid-1950s he rose to prominence as a minister and a civil rights leader in Montgomery, Ala.
+King was originally from Atlanta but in the mid-1950s he rose to prominence as a minister and a civil rights leader in Montgomery, Alabama.

 In 1964, King received the Nobel Peace Prize.

-The next year, King and his followers also would go on to lead the Selma, Ala.-to-Montgomery, Ala., March and successfully press for the passage of federal civil and voting rights laws.
+The next year, King and his followers also would go on to lead the Selma, Alabama-to-Montgomery, Alabama., March and successfully press for the passage of federal civil and voting rights laws.

 Part of the transcript of King’s speech in 1962 in Rocky Mount, as posted on the internet, also shows he used the “Let freedom ring” set piece he had used since at least as far back as 1956 and would use after the March on Washington.